MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/known-issues.md

 You will not observe flickering if the form has just one row and if all cells in the row are filled.
 Also, you will not observe this if there are 4 columns and 4 rows with non-empty cells.
 Flickering of forms is observed when there are 2 or more rows, with or without empty cells.

-The resolution for this is to re-adjust the screen size.
+The resolution for this is to adjust the screen size.